-When we got to the last week before the election, I noticed a subtle change in the branding of this election by Fox.
-Maybe MSNBC did it and I just didn’t see it.
-But Fox started branding hard the notion that Romney had all the momentum and was on his way to a win.
-Dick Morris predicted a landslide over and over.
-Karl Rove would tell stories about Romney momentum and Obama being on the run.
-Which ever poll showed Romney in the best light, that was the focus.
+During the last week before the election, I noticed a subtle change in branding by Fox News.
+Maybe MSNBC did it too and I just didn’t see it.
+Fox started branding the notion that Romney had all the momentum and was on his way to victory.
+Dick Morris predicted a landslide victory for Romney.
+Karl Rove told stories about Romney’s momentum and Obama being on the run.
+Any poll that showed Romney in the best light immediately became the focus.
 Charles Krauthammer was relentless in talking about the imminent disaster for Obama and win for Romney.
-It seemed to me in hindsight that only Bill Oreilly , (who’s show I like and who is a master of asking questions that are pre -spun so that the answers fit his needs, and dis engaging when he knows he is beat, like he says, “Its my show.
-I can do what I want”), and Chris Wallace really tried to temper the branding blitz. ( I like Chris as well.
-He asked questions the others seemed afraid to ask).
-Outside of these two, Fox was relentless in sending the message that a Romney win was imminent.
-There was no doubt about it and if you didn’t believe it , it was because you either followed the mainstream media too much or you were just stupid.
+In hindsight, I feel that only Bill O’Reilly (whose show I like and who is a master of asking pre-spun questions that force answers to fit his needs, and at dis engaging when he knows he is beat) and Chris Wallace really tried to temper the branding blitz. ( I like Chris as well.
+He asks tough questions that others seem afraid to ask.)
+Outside of these two people, Fox News was relentless in sending the message that a Romney win was imminent.
+There was no doubt about it, and if you didn’t believe it you either followed mainstream media or were simply stupid.

-Like Art Bell, Fox made you believe that a Romney win was all but assured.
-In the last couple days it was all they focused on.
-We got this.
-Here is the proof.
-Here are people you trust telling you that its the truth.

-But Fox had two huge problems.
-THe first was that there audience was far, far bigger than MSNBC or the other networks.
-They were the biggest during the debates.
-They were the biggest time and again leading up to election day.
-You would think that was great for Governor Romney.
-Right ?
+But Fox News had two huge problems.
+The first was that their audience was far bigger than MSNBC or the other networks.
+Fox News also attracted the biggest audience during the debates and leading up to the election.
+You would think this to be a boon for Governor Romney, right?

-Wrong.
+Wrong!

-THe 2nd huge problem for Fox and as a result Governor Romney is that they didn’t know the Dancing with the Stars bottom two principle.
-You would think that when one of the couples on DWTS is in the bottom two, thats a horrible sign.
-It must mean they are close to elimination.
-Not for couples with a large voting base.
+The second huge problem for Fox News, and as a result Governor Romney, is that they didn’t know about the bottom-two principle from Dancing With the Stars.
+You would think that when one of the couples on DWTS is in the bottom two, that is a horrible sign.
+It must mean these couples are close to elimination.
+However, the opposite is true for couples with a large voting base.
 When you have a large voting base and find yourself in the bottom two, your voting base recognizes that you are at risk of losing.
-Because they want you to stay on the show and voting counts as much as the dancing, they will step up and vote and keep you on the show until you find yourself up against couples that have a bigger voting base than you.
+Because they want you to stay on the show, and voting counts as much as the dancing on DWTS, the base will step up and vote to keep you on the show until you find yourself up against couples that have a bigger voting base than you.

-So what does this have to do with Fox and the Presidential election ?
+So what does this have to do with Fox News and the presidential election ?

-I truly believe that supporters of Romney that watched Fox News thought it was a no brainer and that Gov Romney would win.
-Living in Texas I was around a lot of Romney supporters on Tuesday night who had no doubt that Gov Romney would win.
-None.
+I truly believe that supporters of Romney who watched Fox News thought it was a no-brainer that Governor Romney would win.
+I live in Texas and was around a lot of Romney supporters on election night who had no doubt that Romney will win.

-On the flipside, MSNBC doesn’t have the audience or do as good a job at branding issues as Fox News.
-Fox News viewers take to hear what MSNBC viewers don’t.
-When President Obama’s team reached out to minorities , women and others who felt threatened, it was easy to convey to them that they were the underdog.
-That no one thinks they can win.
-That they could make a difference.
+On the flipside, MSNBC doesn’t have as big an audience as Fox News, nor do they do as good a job at branding as Fox News.
+When President Obama’s team reached out to minorities , women, and others who felt threatened, it was easy to convince these people that Obama was the underdog and he would have a hard time winning.
+It was easy to motivate people to get out and vote because each person will make a difference.

-And they did.
+So, they did.